nirmalasl/1BTFEAutomation/README.md

-# 1BT Playwright Cucumber Automation Framework
+# 1BT Playwright BDD Automation Framework

 >This project is a modern test automation framework using **Cucumber** (BDD) and **Playwright** with the **Page Object Model (POM)** in JavaScript.
 It enables scalable, maintainable, and readable frontend test automation for web applications.